Facts

 Opinion

-I hold on the innocence of the institution.
+I hold on to the innocence of the institution.
 Drew was to obtain a physical from his physician prior to playing, which he did, and was okay.
 Autopsy reports indicate no heart problems, hence eliminating possibilities for cardiac arrest.
 It was an unfortunate event that the college had no prior knowledge of.
 Also, people around him tried to help.